 Silence of the Lambs

-The house in the film, Insidious, was built in 1909 in Victoria Park, Los Angeles.
-The location scouts for the film searched for a home in Los Angeles they said, “looked like it could be haunted”.
+The house in the film Insidious was built in 1909 in Victoria Park, Los Angeles.
+The film’s location scouts searched for a home in Los Angeles that they said “looked like it could be haunted.”
 However, the house in the film is not haunted or had any reports of ghosts during filming.

 (Image: Steve; Psycho house – the Bates mansion)